It’s easier to start something new than to grow what you have.

 Why are they burned out, overwhelmed and ready to quit way too early?

-My career is a long road of companies that I’ve started, then killed (and occasionally sold).
+I’ve started, killed and occasionally sold many companies.
 But every single one of these diversions, even the successful ones, slowed the growth of my gym.

 Focus and Growth

 You can own more than one, but you can only be CEO to one at a time.
-CEO is your job; if you’re not doing CEO work, your company won’t grow.
-And distraction kills CEOs.
+CEO is your job; if you’re not doing the right CEO work, your company won’t grow.
+And distracted CEOs kill companies.

-Why do gym owners start or buy a second gym before their first gym is paying them $100,000 per year?
-Because they don’t know how to reach $100,000 per year, so they go start another company that might make $35,000 per year instead.
+Why do gym owners open a second location before the first gym is paying them $100,000 per year?
+Because they don’t know how to build and run a well-oiled machine that pays them $100,000, so they try to run two clunky engines that kick out $30,000 per year each.

-We choose novelty over routine, even when routine is effective.
+We choose novelty over routine, even when routine is far more effective.
 We chase the “easy-hard work” of starting over instead of the “hard-hard work” of staying focused and growing our core thing.